pczcanda/os-gatos/README.md

 4. **Image upload**

    It would be nice to add a button to remove the selected image before submitting it.
-It would also be beneficial to check and validate the image before sending it
+It would also be beneficial to check and validate the image before submitting it through the API.

 5. **Caching of queries (React query)**